Loading

 What is cyber resilience?

-Cyber resilience is the ability for an organization to continuously deliver intended business outcomes despite adverse cyber events.
+Cyber resilience is a set of structured guidelines designed to improve an organization’s ability to continuously deliver its intended business outcomes despite adverse cyber events and cyber risks.

-These can include a breach, insider threat, ransomware attack or other disruptive event.
-When a business is cyber resilient, it maintains the confidence, integrity, and availability of their data to withstand and recover from cyberattacks.
+This cyber resilience definition encompasses more than just security—it's about maintaining operations when successful attacks occur.
+These can include a breach, insider threat, ransomware attack, or other disruptive event.
+When your business is cyber resilient, you maintain the confidence, integrity, and availability of data while quickly recovering from cyberattacks.

-If a data breach occurs, cyber resilient organizations can quickly recover their data and at scale.
-Cyber resilience—which brings together cyber security with Zero Trust principles, business continuity, cyber recovery, and organizational resilience strategies—is now a boardroom topic because threats continue to grow in number and severity.
-Companies are fortifying their organizations with data security and data management solutions that are both proactive and reactive to boost cyber resiliency.
+Cyber resilience combines cybersecurity with Zero Trust principles, business continuity, cyber recovery, and organizational resilience strategies.
+It’s now a boardroom topic because threats continue to grow in number and severity.
+Companies are fortifying their organizations with data security and data management solutions that are both proactive and reactive to boost cyber resiliency, protect sensitive data, and maintain regulatory compliance.

 Why is cyber resilience important?

-On January 11, 2023 the unintentional deletion of files caused thousands of flights to be delayed across the United States.
+On January 11, 2023, the unintentional deletion of files caused thousands of flights to be delayed across the United States.
 This is a good example of why cyber resilience is critical to enterprises’ operational stability.
-This sobering statistic is another.
-By 2031, it’s estimated that ransomware will attack every two seconds—costing its victims $265B annually.
+This sobering statistic is another—By 2031, it’s estimated that ransomware will attack every two seconds, with financial losses hitting $265B annually.

 • Stay operational during an adverse event (e.g., a disaster, human error, ransomware attack, or insider threat)